Thomas R. Marshall: Campaign

 In 1906, Marshall declined his party's nomination to run for Congress.
 He hinted, however, to state party leaders that he would be interested in running for Indiana governor in the 1908 election.
 He soon gained the support of several key labor unions, and was endorsed by Louis Ludlow, a reporter for the Indianapolis Star.
 Despite this support, Marshall was a dark horse candidate at the state convention.
 Initially, Thomas Taggart, Indiana Democratic Party boss, did not support him because of Marshall's support of prohibition.
 Taggart wanted the party to nominate anti-prohibitionist Samuel Ralston, but the prohibitionist and anti-Taggart factions united with Marshall's supporters.
 To oppose L. Ert Slack, a temperance candidate, Taggart persuaded Ralston's delegates to support Marshall and give him the votes he needed to win the nomination.

 Marshall's opponent in the general election was Republican Congressman James E. Watson, and the campaign focused on temperance and prohibition.
 Just as it began, the Republican-controlled state government passed a local-option law that allowed counties to ban the sale of liquor.
 The law became the central point of debate between the parties and their gubernatorial candidates.
 The Democrats proposed that the local-option law be changed so that the decision to ban liquor sales could be made at the city and township level.
 This drew support from anti-prohibitionists, who saw it as an opportunity to roll back prohibition in some areas, and as the only alternative available to the total prohibition which the Republican Party advocated.
 The Democratic position also helped to retain prohibitionists' support by allowing prohibition to remain enacted in communities where a majority supported it.
 The Republican Party was in the midst of a period of instability, splitting along progressive and conservative lines.
 Their internal problems proved to be the deciding factor in the election, giving Marshall a narrow victory: he received 48.1 percent of the vote to Watson's 48.0 percent.
-He was the first Democratic governor in two decades.
 Democrats also came to power in the Indiana House of Representatives by a small margin, though Republicans retained control of the Indiana Senate.